eagle-ai/eagle-ai.github.io/tutorial-setup.md

 Eagle identifies different Hadoop environments as different sites, such as sandbox, datacenter1, datacenter2.
 In each site, a user can add different data sources as the monitoring targets.
 For each data source, a connection configuration is required.

-This document has two parts.
-The first part is about how to add a new site; the second part shows how to add the configuration for each data source.
+This page shows how to setup a site completely.
+It has two parts.
+The first part is about how to add a new site on the web;

-> **Notice**: by default, Site "sandbox" is provided with three configured data sources.
+the second part shows how to configure each data source in this site.

+> **Notice**: the following configuration part, we uses Hortonworks sandbox as examples

 ### **Part 1: Add Site**